dheemanthpj/task-manager-api/README.md

 Delete a task (authentication required)

 ##Deployment
-My API is Deployed Using Render and Live at: https://task-manager-api4.onrender.com
+API is deployed at: https://task-manager-api4.onrender.com